MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04.md

 ### Exercise 1: Manage team resources

-#### Task 1 - Create a Team from the Office 365 Group
+#### Task 1 - Create a Team from the Microsoft 365 Group

-As part of your pilot project for Contoso, you need to modify the **"IT-Department"** Office 365 Group, created in an earlier task of this lab, and add Teams features to it.
+As part of your pilot project for Contoso, you need to modify the **"IT-Department"** Microsoft 365 Group, created in an earlier task of this lab, and add Teams features to it.

 1. Sign in to the Teams Desktop client using **JoniS@_&lt;YourTenant&gt;_.onmicrosoft.com**.